algolia/html-extractor/CONTRIBUTING.md

 run pre-commit and pre-push checks.
 Those checks will also be run by TravisCI, but running them locally gives faster feedback.

-If you want to a local version of the gem in your local project, I suggest updating your project `Gemfile` to point to the correct local directory
+If you want to test a local version of the gem in your local project, I suggest updating your project `Gemfile` to point to the correct local directory

 ```ruby